hlmeS/hoomaluo-school/python-data-science/README.md

 The course is structured into **three project** (units), each one consisting of **five to six weeks** (modules).

 To support the understanding of mathematical concepts, we will use the following textbook.
-We ask that students either bring a physical printout or purchase the hardcopy on Amazon.
+We ask that students either bring a physical printout or purchase the hardcopy on Amazon. <br>
 **Let's Play the Ukulele** [Available online](http://tinyurl.com/stemd2-ukulele-s) and  [Available on Amazon](http://tinyurl.com/stemd2-ukulele-s-amazon)

 ## Data science learning outcomes